Social Injustices

 The Achuar and Looming Oil Companies

-The Achuar are an indigenous tribe that has lived deep in the Amazon rainforest for thousands of years.
-Until recent decades they were entirely isolated and self-reliant.
-Their strong connection and respect for their land allowed for them to live in perfect harmony with nature.
+The Achuar are an Indigenous tribe that has lived deep in the Amazon rainforest for thousands of years.
+Until recent decades, they were entirely isolated and self-reliant.
+Their strong connection and respect for their land allowed for them to live in harmony with nature.

 The Achuar place great value on their dreams and their spiritual connection with nature.
 It was their dreams that initially cautioned them of a looming threat.
 Oil companies were drilling in the homes of their neighboring tribes and the destruction was all too evident.
-In the hopes of saving their home the Achuar reached out to the very same world that was responsible for their threatened existence, the “modern world”.
+In the hopes of saving their home, the Achuar reached out to people in the U.S.—one of the very places in the world that were responsible for their threatened existence.